Article Overview: Hiking the Precipice Trail in Acadia

 HEADS UP: As a 6′ tall person, I was able to grip the rungs easily, but some of my shorter hiking friends had trouble grabbing two rungs at once.

-You’ll scramble up a boulder field, always looking for those blue blazes to make sure you’re leaving the trail.
+You’ll scramble up a boulder field, always looking for those blue blazes to make sure you’re not leaving the trail.
 Some of the boulders you’ll climb over, others you’ll have to bend down and crawl through.
 You’ll be thrilled to come across a few stone stairways that take the burden off of your arms.

 I’d be lying if I didn’t look longingly at the Orange & Black Trail sign that takes you safely back to Park Loop Road.
 Conveniently, I already scrambled, used ladders, and walked the edge of a cliff.
-This will be your absolute last chance to bail if you struggled with the first 0.2 miles of this trail.
+This will be your absolute last chance to bail if you struggled with the first 0.2 miles of the trail.

 Summiting Champlain Mountain